 One of the more interesting options is Bearizona, a wildlife park on the east side of Williams.

 For most of the tour, you’ll remain in your car as you drive through park viewing (of course) several different species of bears, wolves, porcupines, bighorn sheep, bison, foxes, elk, goats and more.
 There are about 160 acres to drive through and 20 acres available for walking to see the animals up close.

-The park is open daily from 9am to 4pm, and tickets vary in price from $25 to $35 depending on if you go on the weekend or a weekday.
+The park is open daily from 9am to 4pm, and tickets vary in price from $30 to $35 depending on if you go on the weekend or a weekday and there are reduced prices for children.
 There are also two restaurants at Bearizona.